trimble-oss/trimble-id-sdk-docs-for-react/README.md

 Create a new application in the [Trimble Developer Console](https://developer.console.trimble.com) portal and configure the following settings:

-To register your service application in Trimble Developer Console:
+To register your application in Trimble Developer Console:

-1. On the left pane select Identity Management > Applications.
+1. On the left pane select "Applications".

 2. On the Applications home page, in the top right corner select + NEW APPLICATION.
 The Create Application page displays.